AutoKlav/next_frontend/README.md

 ## Authentication

--   all pages are protected by ./middleware.ts
+-   all pages are protected by ./middleware.ts with [next-auth](https://www.youtube.com/watch?v=w2h54xz6Ndw)